 - A part-time worker in the summer

 “Bringing in younger students isn’t always easy either.
-An entry-level position involves a lot of moving and sanding, and it takes someone who is interested and motivated to build their skills starting from the bottom and working their way up.
+An entry-level position involves a lot of moving and sanding, and the work can be slow, mundane, and tedious.
+It takes someone who is interested and motivated to start from the bottom, build their skills, and work their way up.

-“In September, we took on a Holland College Transitions program student who is working out really well.
-He has been with us for six months, and he is still learning and working hard.
-He is a success story, and we hired him after the program finished.
-At the moment, he can do the sanding, identify mistakes, fill holes, and do touch-ups.
+“In 2019, we took on a Holland College Transitions program student who is working out really well.
+He is a success story.
+We hired him after the program finished, and he is still learning and working hard.

 “We will be moving him into a role where he is more independent as he learns to install stairs himself.
 It can be a long training process.
 The last person we hired took five years of training before he was comfortable building and installing a staircase on his own.”